Tolbat/JagdoomE/README.md

 ## Alt Tolbat

-This is no longer being tested as of 2/1/2025
+This is no longer being tested as of 2/1/2025 can be used to go back later Tolbat Controls:
-New Controls:
 ```
 JP_1 - toggles pistol/fist
 JP_2 - forward